arynxd/the-local-theatre/README.md

   - File IO does not need abstraction
 - [x] Unify codebase (default export, naming)
 - [x] Add placeholder divs for async tasks
+- [x] .editorconfig
+- [x] Implement database integration in backend
 - [ ] Change CORS policy in backend
 - [ ] Make comments a separate page (so that users can click back to go back to the post)
 - [ ] Add docs to backend
 - [ ] Add docs to frontend
-- [ ] Implement database integration in backend
 - [ ] Unify shadows
 - [ ] 404 Page
 - [ ] Perm checks for restricted pages
 - [ ] Change inline buttons to blue
 - [ ] Change frontend assertions to use TS 'asserts' keyword
-- [ ] .editorconfig

 ## Feature List
 - [x] Login